 (BIII) AFST should be performed concurrently on all initial and relapse isolates (if stored and available).
 An increase in fluconazole MIC of > 2 dilutions is considered as concerning for the potential development of drug resistance.

-(BIII) Consider recommencing induction therapy with a more optimal regimen that is guided by AFST.
+(BIII) Consider re-induction with a more optimal regimen (guided by AFST).

 Cryptococcosis-associated Immune Reconstitution Inflammatory Syndrome (C-IRIS)